South Adelaide Football Club: Noarlunga

 The Panthers were lacking in success until 2006 when they reached a semi final and again in 2011.
-The 2010’s and early 2020’s saw some finals action and helped cement the club as a competitor in the league.
+The 2010s and early 2020s saw some finals action and helped cement the club as a competitor in the league.
 In 2014 they finished 3rd, losing a preliminary final to Port Adelaide.
 In 2016 they finished the minor round in 2nd but were knocked out the finals in straight sets.
 In 2018 they lost an elimination final to eventual Premier North Adelaide.
-In 2020 and 2021 they reached back to back Preliminary Finals but unfortunately couldn’t go that one step further.
+In 2020 and 2021 they reached back-to-back Preliminary Finals but unfortunately couldn’t go that one step further.

 Three South Australian Premiers have had a close association with the South Adelaide Football Club: Charles Cameron Kingston (Premier 1893–1899), Dean Brown (1993–96) and Mike Rann (2002–2011).
 Kingston played for South Adelaide, Dean Brown became Patron and Mike Rann was Number One Ticket Holder.
 During his Premiership Rann presented the club with a 100-year peppercorn lease over the Noarlunga Oval site owned by the State Government in what he described as 'land rights for the Panthers'.
 The club presented the Premier with 100 peppercorns.

 South Adelaide entered a team in the SANFL Women's League in 2018.
 In their short history fielding a women's team, they have become the most successful team in the competition, winning back-to-back premierships in 2018/19.